orestbida/iframemanager/README.md

     ```

 ## Custom Widgets
-Some services (e.g. twitter) have their own markup + API to generate the iframe.
+Some services (e.g. twitter) have their own markup and API to generate the iframe.

 Note: this is an example with twitter's widget.
 Each widget/service will have a slightly different implementation.